Skip to main content

 • “The performance is unmatched, even in the early access version.”

-• “The UI seems clunky and sometimes blurry - I'm assuming this is partially due to web technology, which explains the poor optimization as it likely uses a system-level webview instead of Chromium/Electron, compromising performance significantly.”
+• “The UI seems clunky and sometimes blurry.
+I'm under the assumption that these are partially made with web tech, which would explain the poor optimization as it likely uses a system-level webview instead of Chromium/Electron, compromising performance significantly.”

 • “Game is poorly made, unoptimized, and stolen.”

-• “Edit 23.02: The Steam client is very stable but has some performance issues when using apps like Discord and Medal that track your screen.
-Other than that, this version is good but still in early access, so not much is expected.
-For now, it's a 6/10.”
+• “Edit 23.02: The Steam client is very stable but is receiving some performance issues while using apps such as Discord and Medal that track your screen.
+Other than that, this version is good but still in early access, so not much is expected; for now, it's a 6/10.”

 • graphics